 Sun-soaked and healthy?
 Perhaps.
 A decent gateway to Western Australia?
 Definitely.
 But a cool place to spend a few days?
 Until recently Perth just couldn’t muster enough hipster hangouts to keep visitors interested, and even the locals would leave the city centre come nightfall.
-The city earned the moniker “Dullsville” and a reputation for being tucked up in bed early every night.
+The city earned the moniker “Dullsville”.

 All the best days in Perth start on the beach – and there are 19 of them within the city limits.

 Cottesloe Beach has long been the strand of choice, with its creamy pavilion building facing out over a crescent of soft white sands, but the new place to be seen will soon be Scarborough, where the buttery sands will be backed by a brand new outdoor swimming pool, open 24 hours a day, in early 2018.

 For now though, you’ll have to make do with the Miami-style Matisse Beach Club, where you can book a private, pastel-painted cabana and order cocktails by the pool.
 Don’t forget your shades.

 Where’s best for dinner?

 What a difference a year makes.
 Last year, Perth cut the ribbon on the much anticipated Elizabeth Quay development on the banks of the Swan River, as well as at the renovated State Buildings precinct.
 And Betty’s Jetty – as it is now affectionately known – has become the new place to see and be seen.

 It all happens at the Reveley, where a restaurant on the first floor offers city skyline and Swan River views over your Margaret River wagyu and Carnarvon pink snapper.
 Come at sunset to watch it all light up around you.
 There’s a riverfront café on the ground floor too, and Henry’s Bar on the roof.